azubaidi84/practical_project_2020/README.md

 The function returns three outputs:

-1. a representation of a feature matrix of shape (sample x feature)
+1. a representation of a feature matrix of shape (samples x features)
 2. the reptition time in seconds (int)
-3. the names of the features (as string)
+3. the names of the features (as list of strings)

 **Optional**